 Have you ever wondered how to get those stars on your Google Adwords ads?
 Want to easily increase conversions?
 Google has now made it a lot more simple to get the stars.
 Before you had to do all kinds of integration into your Google Base or Google merchant account, but not anymore.
-Today what Google does is license out to independent 3rd party review companies.
-These companies are authorized by Google and the stars are normally the ones that you see in Google Shopping.
-They also show in your Google Adwords and now BingAds/Yahoo.
+Today what Google does is license out to 31 independent 3rd party review companies.
+These companies are authorized by Google and the stars are normally the ones that you see in Adwords Ads.
+You’ll also see stars in Google Shopping PLAs.
+Not only will the star ratings show in your Google Adwords and now BingAds/Yahoo.
 BTW, BingAds controls Yahoo PPC.
 These seller rating stars will work for both service based companies and eCommerce websites.

 Finding Companies that are authorized review sites by Google, Bing and Yahoo.

 Let’s face it, there are many review sites out there.
-Maybe you even have one of them, but those reviews will not show as star ratings in Google Adwords, BingAds/Yahoo, nor Google Shopping if it’s not licensed by Google.
-What you can do is go to Google Shopping and look for reviews for particular stores.
-Often you will see the same companies there over and over.
+Maybe you even use one of them, but those reviews will not show as star ratings in Google Adwords, BingAds/Yahoo, nor Google Shopping if it’s not licensed by Google.
+There are 31 companies that are licensed by Google.
+These companies are in different countries and the languages range from English to Japanese.
+You can scroll down to see the best ones in English or see a list of them here.
 ResellerRatings, TrustPilot,Bizrate, & Shopper Approved are just some of them.
-You may also noticed that some of them are more geared to particular countries.
-TrustPilot is based in UK, but they just opened a location in New York a couple years ago.

 In order to get these stars you will need to be on the Search or the Display Network.
 The searcher must be on Google in USA, UK, New Zealand, Australia, Germany, Japan, France, Netherlands, & Brazil. *Update 1/20/2017: Italy, Spain, Canada, India now added!* Your business must have at least 150 reviews all from within the past 12 months.
 [SIDE NOTE: 150 reviews is a lot for a mom & pop company.
 You can send a special URL to all your past customers to get a jump start to reach the 150 mark].
 In addition, the reviews must have a rating of at least 3.5 stars or higher.
 You don’t need a Google merchant account anymore to get the stars.
 Google says these ratings are free, but in my experience you pretty much have to pay the 3rd party review site so in my book yes it is free to have the stars appear on your Google Adwords ads.
 It’s is not free overall because you will be paying a monthly subscription.